paulmao1/packer-ansible-terraform/README.md

 It will use the following software:

-* nginx For web server
+* Nginx For web server
 * Packer For building the image
 * Ansible For configuring the image
 * Terraform For provisioning the infrastructure on Azure